ZeWaren/jabber-hangouts-transport/lib/hangups/docs/user_guide.rst

 move up and down the list of tabs.
 Use :code:`ctrl+w` to close a tab.

-In a conversation tab, type a message and press :code:`enter` to send it, or use the up and arrows to scroll the list of previous messages.
+In a conversation tab, type a message and press :code:`enter` to send it, or use the up and arrows to scroll the list of previous messages. hangups supports readline commands for editing text.
+See the `readlike library documentation`_ for a full list.
+Note that some of hangouts' bindings conflict with these key combinations, see the Configuration section on how to adjust key bindings.

 When new messages arrive, hangups will open a conversation tab in the background, and display the number of unread messages in the tab title.
 On